-- 59% of the Board's employees are married.
-34% have never been married or registered in a same sex partnership.
-5% are divorced, and 2% are married and separated. - 80% of our part time workforce are married.
+- 41% of the Board's employees are married.
+44% have never been married or registered in a same sex partnership.
+12% are divorced, and 2% are in a registered Civil Partnership. - Half of our part time workforce are married and half have never been married or registered in a same sex partnership